-We've gotten a lot of questions about protein shakes and other supplements over the past few months, so we thought we'd do a post to offer you some tasty protein shake recipes.
+Protein shakes, used along with physical activity and reasonable adjustments to your daily intake, can be a healthy way to cut calories and drop a few without resorting to potentially harmful fad diets.
+To that end, we thought we'd offer some tasty protein shake recipes.
 We've included just a few, but the possibilities are endless when it comes to creating your own recipe.
 Just remember to keep it on the healthy end of the nutritional scale.
 And keep in mind that protein shakes are intended to serve as a supplement to an overall healthy and balanced diet.
 They're not supposed to replace food entirely.
 You cannot exist on protein shakes and supplements alone without likely causing yourself some health issues, or even serious injury.

 With that said, there are hundreds of protein shakes and other protein supplements available to choose from.
 There are powders, liquids, capsules and bars just to mention a few.
 Since we're not here to pitch anyone's particular product, we will only advise you to choose one that tastes good and includes the healthiest possible ingredients.
 First, and most obviously, it should be high in protein.
 But, in addition to that, find a supplement that keeps any added sugars to a minimum and, unless your particular regime requires them, try to keep the carbohydrates low as well.
 Read the ingredients carefully and choose accordingly.
 And before you buy a 50 pound bag of the stuff, try it out first.
 If you hate the taste, you're not likely to use it regularly.